usnistgov/ndn-dpdk/docs/nics.md

 GTP-U tunnel face is supported through `pattern_fdir_ipv4_gtpu`.
 This pattern relies on [Dynamic Device Personalization (DDP)](https://www.intel.com/content/www/us/en/developer/articles/technical/dynamic-device-personalization-for-intel-ethernet-700-series.html) feature.
 You must manually download the [GTPv1 DDP profile](https://downloadcenter.intel.com/download/27587) and place it at `/lib/firmware/intel/i40e/ddp/gtp.pkg`.
-To use this in Docker, you also need to bind-mount the directory into the container with `--mount type=bind,source=/lib/firmware/intel/i40e/ddp,target=/lib/firmware/intel/i40e/ddp,readonly=true` flag.
 If the profile is found, you would see "upload DDP package success" log message during Ethernet port creation.
 During NDN-DPDK service shutdown, a profile rollback will be attempted.
 In case of an abnormal shutdown, you may need to power-cycle the server to cleanup the profile.